nmachine-io/doc-site/docs/walkthrough/part-two-system-checks.md

 ---
 sidebar_position: 2
-sidebar_label: "System Checks"
+sidebar_label: "Health Checks"
 ---

 # Part 2.
-System Checks
+Health Checks

 Letting the user know what is and isn't working is the greatest form of empathy we can offer them.
 This section part of the tutorial.